jacobbearden/bearden.io/_posts/2019-08-22-improving-latency.md

 title: Improving Latency in Online Games
 ---

 This is a short tutorial on how to improve latency in online video games, and anything that uses TCP packets.
-This is tutorial is pulled from the forums of a game I used to play as a means of preserving it.
+This tutorial is pulled from the forums of a game I used to play as a means of preserving it.